Cozy Peach Kitchen

 Instructions

-• Add tofu to a large plastic bag or container.
-Sprinkle with olive oil, corn starch and salt.
+• Add tofu to a large plastic bag or container, or do this step directly on the baking sheet.
+Sprinkle with oil, corn starch, soy sauce, and salt.
 Gently toss to coat the tofu.
-You can also move your hands on the outside of the plastic bag to coat the tofu.

 • Meanwhile, make the sesame sauce.
-Add sesame oil to a small sauce pot over medium-high heat.
+Add sesame oil to a small sauce pot over medium heat.
 Once hot, add garlic and ginger.
 Saute until golden and aromatic, about one minute.

-• Stir in brown sugar.
-Add the soy sauce, rice wine vinegar and vegetable broth.
-Bring to a rapid simmer over high heat.
+• Stir in the vegetable broth, brown sugar, soy sauce, and rice vinegar.
+Bring to a gentle simmer over medium-high heat.
 Mix together one tablespoon cornstarch and one tablespoon water in a small dish to form a "slurry".
-Add this to the the pot, then reduce the heat to medium low.
+Stir this into the pot, then reduce the heat to medium-low.

-• Allow to simmer until thickened enough to coat the back of a spoon without sliding off.
-This will take about 5 minutes.
+• Allow to simmer until thickened enough to coat the back of a spoon without sliding off, which should happen quickly.

 • Heat a small pan over medium-high heat.
 Once hot, add the sesame seeds.
 Stir consistently until toasted and aromatic, about 1-2 minutes.

-• Drizzle sesame sauce on the baked tofu.
-Toss with the toasted seeds.
-Serve with rice and green onions.
+• Toss the baked tofu in the sesame sauce and toasted sesame seeds.
+Serve with rice, broccoli, and green onions.

 Video